green-coding-solutions/documentation/content/en/docs/frontend/frontend.md

 images: []
 ---

-The Green Metrics Frontend is the part of our tool that actually displays the raw and unprocessed data from the API in a nice visual form.
+The Green Metrics Frontend is the part of our tool that displays the raw and unprocessed data from the API in a nice visual form.

 The frontend relies on a [Fomantic UI Template](https://fomantic-ui.com/) and uses [Dygraphs](https://dygraphs.com/) for charting.

-Apart from that we use no Javascript Framework, as we merly do fetch-requests and then a bit of reformatting.
+Apart from that we use no Javascript Framework, as we merely do fetch-requests and then a bit of reformatting.

 We leave React and similar for the more fancy folks out there :)